100 Years of racetrack legends: 1967 - 1976

 Analie

-Owned by R. R. Wilson and originally trained by purchaser Melbourne trainer Geoff Murphy the filly was then leased to retired publican Mr A. Keating and joined the stable of T. J. Smith.
+Jo Wilding established Te Mania Bloodstock in partnership with her sister-in-law Julie Wilding and Auctioneer David Clarkson, the vendors of Analie.
+Owned by R. R. Wilson and originally trained by her purchaser, Melbourne trainer Geoff Murphy, the filly was then leased to retired publican A. Keating and joined the stable of T. J. Smith.

-In ten starts at two Analie won twice, both races at Pakenham and placed at Caulfield.
-Her 3YO season of nine wins was outstanding beginning with a treble at Mooney Valley, Sandown and Caulfield.
+In ten starts at two Analie won twice, both at Pakenham, and placed at Caulfield.
+Her 3YO season of nine wins was outstanding, beginning with a treble at Moonee Valley, Sandown and Caulfield.
 Early in October she was second in the SAJC South Australian Oaks (Gr.1).

 Her spring 4YO campaign began with a win in the QTC JHS Barnes Stakes (L) at Eagle Farm followed by the STC Canterbury Cup (Gr.3) and Rosehill’s STC Sydney Turf Club Cup (Gr.3).
-Back at Randwick for the rich AJC Metropolitan Hcp (Gr.1) she put in a brilliant finishing burst to score her fourth successive win her eleventh win in 13 starts from the Tulloch Lodge stable.
+Back at Randwick for the rich AJC Metropolitan Hcp (Gr.1) she put in a brilliant finishing burst to score her fourth successive win and her eleventh win in 13 starts from the Tulloch Lodge stable.
 Five days later she added the AJC Craven Plate (L) making it five on the trot.
-In winning the Craven Plate Analie became the highest stake winning mare in Australian history.
+In winning the 1973 Craven Plate, Analie became the highest stakes-winning mare in Australian history.

 1972: THINK BIG (Lot 386)